 From 2009-2011, Andrew was on the staff of the Organization for Economic Cooperation and Development (OECD) and advised its Development Assistance Committee.
-His team analyzed trends in global development finance.
+His team analyzed trends in the global development finance system, with a special focus on multilateral agencies.

-From 2006 to 2008 Andrew was head of the Human Development Group at the UK Department for International Development (DFID), responsible for overall policy on health, HIV-AIDS and education.
+From 2006 to 2008 Andrew headed the Human Development Group at the UK Department for International Development (DFID), responsible for overall policy on health, HIV-AIDS and education.
 He represented the UK within major international partnerships and initiatives in these areas.

-Andrew had earlier spent 26 years (1976-2003) on the staff of the World Bank, including management assignments as country and sector director and as Special Representative to the European Union, followed by three years as a research fellow with ODI in London.
+Andrew had earlier spent 26 years on the staff of the World Bank, including management assignments as both Country and Sector Director and as Special Representative to the European Union.
+He was also a resident manager in Central Europe and in West Africa.

-He has consulted for several other development agencies.
-He is a non-executive director of a UK-based international NGO.
-He holds degrees in economics from Cambridge University and the LSE.
+He has advised several other development agencies and international initiatives.
+He holds degrees in economics from Cambridge University and the London School of Economics and Political Science (LSE).
 He is a dual national of Italy and the UK.
-He is married, with two grown-up sons.

 - 23 June 2015, The Guardian17 July 2013, ONE Campaign